 Which Citi Cards are Eligible for Transfers to American AAdvantage?

-If you hold the Citi Premier® Card, or even the Citi Prestige® Card (which is not available for new applications), you’ll be able to transfer points into American AAdvantage at a ratio of 1:1.
-That means one Citi ThankYou point equals one American Airlines AAdvantage mile.
+If you hold the Citi Premier® Card, or even the Citi Prestige® Card (which is no longer available for new applications), you'll be able to transfer points into American AAdvantage at a ratio of 1:1.
+That means 1,000 Citi ThankYou points gets you 1,000 American Airlines AAdvantage mile.

-If you hold the Citi Rewards+® Card or even the Citi ThankYou® Preferred Card (not available to new applicants), you will also be able to transfer points to American AAdvantage, though the transfer ratio will not be as good.
+If you hold the Citi Rewards+® Card or even the Citi ThankYou® Preferred Card (which is also no longer available to new applicants), you will also be able to transfer points to American AAdvantage – just at a poorer transfer ratio.
 Transfers with these cards will go to American at a 2:1 transfer ratio.
-That means 1,000 Citi ThankYou points will equal only 500 American Airlines AAdvantage miles.
+That means 1,000 Citi ThankYou points will get you only 500 American Airlines AAdvantage miles.

 Transfers must be in increments of 1,000 points, and there is a limit of 500,000 points per transfer.
-Also, keep in mind that transfers from Citi to American Airlines are one way.
-That means once you transfer them to your American Airlines account, they can not be sent back to your Citi ThankYou points account.
+But keep in mind that transfers from Citi to American Airlines (or any airline, for that matter) are a one-way street.
+That means once you transfer points to your American Airlines account, they cannot be sent back to your Citi ThankYou points account.

 |Program||Type||Transfer Ratio||Transfer Time|